CelsiusNetwork/celsius-js-sdk/docs/segment-partner.md

 ### Security

-1. Partners receive a **partner-token** from Celsius Network that will be used to authenticate that partner on Celsius API.
+1. Partners receive a **partner-token** from Celsius that will be used to authenticate that partner on Celsius API.
 2. Each request Partner sends for their individual user must be accompanied by a unique **user-token** for that user.
 The user token will differentiate each unique partner's user on the Celsius API.
-3. Responses sent back from the Celsius API will be signed using Celsius Network's private key, and will be automatically verified on the SDK receiving end with the hardcoded public key.
+3. Responses sent back from the Celsius API will be signed using Celsius's private key, and will be automatically verified on the SDK receiving end with the hardcoded public key.

 ### Initializing the SDK